tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 ```
 <img src="figure/reg-plot-old-1.svg" title="plot of chunk reg-plot-old" alt="plot of chunk reg-plot-old" style="display: block; margin: auto;" />

-This could be better since there might be a pattern in one parameter for each value of the other.
+This visualization also could be improved, since there might be a pattern in one parameter for each value of the other.

-The new version of tune shows improved versions of both of these plots:
+The new version of tune creates improved versions of both of these plots:

 ```r